William Menzie Webb, 1879-1912: Combining Daring Vision and Courageous Action

 Stewart Town Baptist Church

-William Menzie Webb was born on January 12, 1839, at Southampton, near Brown's Town, St Ann, which was then the property of Mr J. Parry.
+William Menzie Webb was born on January 12, 1839, at Southampton, near Brown's Town, St Ann, on a property belonging to Mr. J. Parry.

 His father, William Webb (Sr.), was united in marriage to Jane Syms, who was born in Shillington, Central Bedfordshire, England.
-The wedding took place at a church in Aboukir in 1838.
+The wedding took place at a church in Aboukir, St. Ann, in 1838.
 Webb Sr. became manager of the Southampton Estate.

 Webb’s mother, a deeply devout woman, sought to bring up her son “in the discipline and instruction of the Lord.”
 Webb spoke frequently of the godly influence his mother provided him during his childhood.
-Mrs Webb was a member of the Brown’s Town Baptist Church.
-She was principally responsible for bringing up her children in an atmosphere marked by the daily reading of the Holy Bible and family worship morning and evening with father, children, servants and visitors in attendance.
+Mrs. Webb was a member of the Brown’s Town Baptist Church.
+She was principally responsible for bringing up her children in an atmosphere marked by the daily reading of the Holy Bible and family worship morning and evening with father, children, servants and visitors participating.

 When he was about six years of age, Webb’s parents removed to their own property in Alexandria, in the Dry Harbour Mountains.
-They owned properties called Orange Vale and “The Mills.”
+They owned parcels of land called Orange Vale and “The Mills.”

 When he was 13, Webb returned home to his parents with solemn thoughts of God and of God’s gift of salvation given through Jesus Christ.
 He shared his thoughts with his mother, which filled her with joy.
 She advised her son to contact Rev John Clark, the celebrated pastor of Brown’s Town and Bethany Baptist Churches, and let him know about his desire for baptism.
 In that same year, his thirteenth, Webb was baptized and received into the fellowship of the Bethany Church.